rai-n/AWS-Developer-Associate/S3/README.md

 #### S3 Security and Bucket Policies
 Securing your Amazon S3 (S3) buckets is crucial to protect your data and prevent unauthorized access.
 S3 provides various security features and mechanisms to help you control access and enforce security policies.
 One of the key components for securing S3 is the use of bucket policies.
 Bucket policies allow you to define fine-grained access controls at the bucket level, ensuring that only authorized entities can interact with your S3 resources.
+You can have:
+* User based
+    - IAM Policies - which API calls should be allowed for a specific user from IAM
+* Resource based
+    - Bucket Policies - bucket wide rules from the S3 console - allows cross account
+    - Object Access Control List ACL - finer grain (can be disabled)
+    - Bucket Access Control List ACL - less common (can be disabled)
+* An IAM principle can access an S3 object if
+    - The user IAM permissions ALLOW it *OR* the resource policy allows it
+    - *AND* there is no explicit DENY in the action
+* Objects can also be encrypted using encryption keys

 ##### Use Cases:
 1. Access Control: Bucket policies enable you to control access to your S3 buckets based on a wide range of conditions.
 You can grant or deny permissions to specific AWS accounts, IAM users, IAM roles, or even to anonymous users.
 This level of granularity allows you to tailor access controls to meet the specific security requirements of your applications.